California genocide: American Indians

-Contact
+European contact

-California was one of the last regions in the Americas to be colonized.
-Catholic Spanish missionaries, led by Franciscan administrator Junípero Serra and military forces under the command of Gaspar de Portolá, did not reach this area until 1769.
-The mission was intended to spread the Catholic faith among the region's Native peoples and establish and expand the reach of the Spanish Empire.
-The Spanish built San Diego de Alcalá, the first of 21 missions, at what developed as present-day San Diego in the southern part of the state along the Pacific.
+California was one of the last regions in the Americas to be colonized by European colonists.
+Spanish Catholic missionaries, led by Franciscan administrator Junípero Serra and military forces under the command of officer Gaspar de Portolá, did not reach this area until 1769.
+The mission was intended to spread the Catholic faith among the region's American Indian population and establish and expand the reach of the Spanish Empire.
+The Spanish built San Diego de Alcalá, the first of 21 missions standing in modern-day California, at what developed as present-day San Diego in the southern part of the state along the Pacific.
+(The Spanish also built 30 missions and 11 visitas in Baja California.)
 Military outposts were constructed alongside the missions to house the soldiers sent to protect the missionaries.

-Spanish and Mexican rule were devastating for native populations.
-"As the missions grew, California's native population of Indians began a catastrophic decline."
+Before American rule, Spanish and Mexican rule were devastating for the American Indian populations, and "As the missions grew, California's native population of Indians began a catastrophic decline."
 Gregory Orfalea estimates that pre-contact population was reduced by 33% during the Spanish and Mexican regimes.
 Most of the decline stemmed from imported diseases, low birth rates, and the disruption of traditional ways of life, but violence was common, and some historians have charged that life in the missions was close to slavery.
-However, according to George Tinker, a Native scholar, "The Native American population of coastal population was reduced by some 90 percent during seventy years under the sole proprietorship of Serra's mission system".
+According to George Tinker, an American Indian scholar, "The Native American population of coastal population was reduced by some 90 percent during seventy years under the sole proprietorship of Serra's mission system".

-According to journalist Ed Castillo, Serra spread the Christian faith among the Native population in a destructive way that caused their population to decline rapidly while he was in power.
+According to journalist Ed Castillo, member of the Native American Caucus of the California Democratic Party, Serra spread the Christian faith among the Native population in a destructive way that caused their population to decline rapidly while he was in power.
 Castillo writes that "The Franciscans took it upon themselves to brutalize the Indians, and to rejoice in their death...They simply wanted the souls of these Indians, so they baptized them, and when they died, from disease or beatings... they were going to heaven, which was a cause of celebration".
 According to Castillo, the Native American population were forced to abandon their "sustainable and complex civilization" as well as "their beliefs, their faith, and their way of life".
+However, artifacts found at an archaeological site on San Clemente Island suggested that a group of Indigenous people were practicing traditional ways after the arrival of Europeans and Americans in other parts of California, and until potentially the 1850s.
+The artifacts included subsistence remains, middens, and flaked stone tools.

+Timeline

+The following is a rough timeline of some of the key events and policies that contributed to the genocide.
+It is by no means comprehensive.